 The Scottish Bard, he often claimed himself, the patriotic artist of Romantic Epoch — What if Robert Burns were smoking cannabis, rather than drinking?
 Heh!
 What if his famous poem praising Scotch Whisky were about the green fairy Mary Jane, the HERB?

-That got the editors here at Angrybud.com thinking about how to “copy” the old English ballad “John Barleycorn”, once collected by Robert Burns in 1782, about the goodness of Scotch Whiskey where the imagined suffering of a personified barley crop was used to describe the process of the grain being cultivated and harvested, “tortured” in the mill, and… in the end of the hard way becoming the world’s best alcoholic drink, that brings joy to so many of our taste buds.
-That’s Whiskey!
+That got the editors here at Angrybud.com thinking about how to “copy” the old English ballad “John Barleycorn”, once collected by Robert Burns in 1782, where the imaginary suffering of a personified barley crop was used to describe the process of the grain being cultivated and harvested, “tortured” in the mill, and… in the end of the hard way becoming the world’s best alcoholic drink, that brings joy to so many of our taste buds.
+That’s Whisky!
 Mmm!
 Yummi!

 Cannabis Poem “Mary Jane”

 For some parts they would keep.

 Saw her grow dark in sun.

 They waited for the very time

 They grabbed her in the open field,